 Average lesson duration: 75/90 minutes

-This enrichment program teaches practical software and mechanical engineering principles such as: algorithm planning, formulation of pseudo code, flow charts, We-Do Programming, input and output implementations, loops, multi-threads, keyboard operations, sensor applications, calculation commands,
+This enrichment program teaches practical software and mechanical engineering principles such as: algorithm planning, formulation of pseudo code, flow charts, We-Do Programming, input and output implementations, loops, multi-threads, keyboard operations, sensor applications and calculation commands.

 Robo Bricks also introduces students to realistic professional skills and the world of entrepreneurship.
-We teach our participants about market study, product page, how Google works, Microsoft Power Point, rhetorical methods.
+We teach our participants about market study, product page, how Google works, Microsoft Power Point and rhetorical methods.

 Suitable for: 4th-7th grade or graduates of Brick Challenge 1 year programs

 After extensive testing, it has been statistically proven that children participating in e² Young Engineers enrichment programs achieve high grades within all scientific subjects taught at school.

 It has also been proven that elementary school students who join Young Engineers community obtain the mathematical knowledge required to succeed when tackling the more complex scientific curricula taught at middle and high schools.